manuganji/manuganji.github.io/_posts/2014-04-09-tips-making-good-resume.md

 description: A few tips on making a good resumé (CV) that I have collected over the last few months.
 A good number of friends found them useful.
 layout: post
 author: manu
-categories: resumé
+categories: resumé, resume
-tags: [resumé, careers, job-search, WYSIATI]
+tags: [resumé, careers, job-search, WYSIATI, resume]
 ---

 A few months ago, I made a post in my alumni network.
 It got a huge response.
 Even after all these months, people are finding it useful.
 I'll just share it here with as few edits as required.